ooni/spec/backends/th-007-nwcth.md

 # New Web Connectivity Test Helper Spec

 * _Author_: sbs
-* _Version_: 202108.12.1737
+* _Version_: 202108.13.1400
 * _Status_: alpha

 This document describes a draft specification for the new web connectivity test helper.
 We tentatively expose this new API as `/api/unstable/wcth`.

-A future version of this document will also provide a design rationale.
+## Design

+The test helper should help OONI Probe to discover all the relevant endpoints deriving from the input URL that OONI Probe should test.

+This discovery includes finding out HTTPS URLs corresponding to HTTP URLs in case of 301 redirections.
+It also includes discovering whether there are QUIC endpoints associated to HTTPS URLs.

+Because we perform this discovery, we also cover the case where a Probe cannot continue to perform a measurement, because it receives a `NXDOMAIN` error when performing DNS lookups for the hostname in the URL.

+The Probe will test all the endpoints indicated by the test helper.

 ## Semantics

-This section defines the messages implementing the New Web Connectivity Test Helper protocol.
+This section defines the messages of the New Web Connectivity Test Helper protocol.

 ### Endpoint

-An endpoint is:
+Before discussing messages, we need to define _endpoint_, which is

 - an IPv4 address followed by `:` followed by a valid port number; or